Iris-0829/LunarBlocks/README.md

 Firstly it is worth spending time on the overall project planning and structuring so that the teamwork would efficient.
 Moreover, we learnt proper time management and tasks assignment to teammates.

 ## What's next for LunarBlocks
+Ideally, we would like to add more levels, more operations, and a sandbox mode!
+As well, a good tutorial would be valuable as the learning curve for the game still feels too high for our target audience.
+As well, giving the game more of a theme would be fun - as the name suggests we originally intended for it to be Space themed but that didn't work out.
+It would give the game quite a bit more character to have some fun, themed assets.
+We'd also like to turn it into a web app as we found PyGame to be quite clunky at times.
+The future is bright for LunarBlocks!

 ## Image Gallery